 Almost every gated and master-planned community in Jacksonville requires written architectural approval before you can change your exterior paint color.
 Many require it even if you’re repainting the same color, because the existing color may have faded enough that the new paint won’t match what’s on file.
 The submission process isn’t optional, and “I didn’t know” is not an accepted defense.

 This guide gives you what you need before you pick a color: who manages the architectural review for 20 of Jacksonville’s largest communities, how their submission processes actually work, and which colors consistently get approved across Northeast Florida HOAs.
-Bookmark it.
-Send it to your neighbors.
-We update it twice a year because management companies change.
+For the broader framework — the ARB submission process, the 2024 Florida transparency law, and Sherwin-Williams versus Benjamin Moore product specifications — see our complete Guide to HOA Painting in Jacksonville.
+For everything that goes inside an ARB application, see our complete HOA paint submission packet checklist.
+We update this page twice a year because management companies change.

-Every HOA in this guide has its own forms and timeline, but the underlying process is the same across every Northeast Florida community we’ve worked in.
+Every HOA in this guide has its own forms and timeline, but the underlying color-approval process is the same across every Northeast Florida community we’ve worked in.
 Follow these five steps and your approval rate goes up dramatically.
+For the deep-dive 7-step framework with the 2024 Florida HOA transparency law explained, see our complete HOA painting guide.
+For the exact components your application packet needs, see our submission packet checklist.

 Find your specific subassociation’s CC&Rs and ARB guidelines.
 Master association rules are not the same as your sub-HOA’s.
 Look for the approved color palette — many communities maintain a binder.